Active particles in a tube: a generalized entropy potential approach: Abstract

 \section{Abstract}

-We study the transport of self-propelled noninteracting active Brownian particles (ABPs) and run-and-tumble particles (RTPs) in a long tube with varying widths.
-We obtain a generalized Fick-Jacobs equation for the active particles under the condition of slow varying width and wide tubes.
-In the passive limit, it is equivalent to particles moving in a generalized entropy potential.
-The entropy potential resembles its counterpart for passive particles, with the activity changing the effective temperature and the effective width of the tube.
-The generalized entropy potential enables estimations of 1D steady-state density along the tube and the mean escape time out of a spindle chamber.
+We study the transport of self-propelled noninteracting active Brownian particles (ABPs) and run-and-tumble particles (RTPs) in long tubes of varying widths.
+Using a moment expansion, we construct a generalized Fick-Jacobs framework for the active particles when the tube width is large and slowly varying.
+We show that the variation of the particle density along the tube is well described by a one-dimensional generalized entropy potential.
+This potential resembles its passive counterpart, albeit with an effective temperature and an effective tube width that are renormalized by the activity.
+Our generalized entropy potential approach allows us to predict the steady-state density distribution along the tube as well as the mean escape time out of a spindle chamber.
+Finally, we show how to account for the emergence of spontaneous ratchet flows in asymmetric channel by including higher-order corrections neglected in the effective entropy potential approach.

-The transport of active particles along a long tube plays an essential role in many phenomena in biology and physics, especially if the shape of the tube is irregular and changes in width \cite{Wu_2015,Caprini_2019}.
-For instance, asymmetric channels create a ratchet flow of active particles \cite{Ai_2014, Malgaretti_2017}.
-As biological implications, during the infection of pathogens into a human body, microbes are transported along the tracheal, lymphangion, or blood vessels.
-The transport problem relates to special therapies, where engineered bacteria are transported along blood vessels to tumors, stimulating the immune system to kill cancer cells \cite{Shi_2016}.
-A natural system often endures hydrodynamics and complex interactions.
-However, as a starting point, knowledge of how simple active particles transport along a tube contributes to the studies of these processes.
-Specifically, we consider active Brownian particles (ABPs) and run-and-tumble particles (RTPs) \cite{Cates_2013, Solon_2015}, which are often used in describing the motion of microbes such as bacteria \cite{Berg_1972, Wilson_2011, Martinez_2012, Curatolo_2020},
+The transport of active particles through long tubes plays a critical role in various biological and physical phenomena, particularly if the tube's shape is irregular and its width changes~\cite{Wu_2015, Caprini_2019}.
+For example, channels with broken mirror symmetry perpendicular to their axes can create spontaneous directed transport of active particles, which is often referred to as ratchet transport or ratchet flow~\cite{Leonardo_2010,angelani2011active, Ai_2014, Malgaretti_2017,reichhardt2017ratchet}.
+In terms of biological implications, during the infection of a human body by pathogens, microbes may migrate along the trachea, lymphangion, urinary tract, or blood vessels.
+The question of transport along tubes is also relevant to specific therapies, where engineered bacteria are transported along blood vessels to tumors, stimulating the immune system to kill cancer cells~\cite{Shi_2016}.
+Although real systems often involve hydrodynamics and complex interactions, the study of simple active-particle transport along tubes already constitutes a rich and nontrivial starting point.
+Here we consider active Brownian particles (ABPs) and run-and-tumble particles (RTPs)~\cite{Cates_2013, Solon_2015}, which are commonly used to describe the motion of self-propelled colloids or microbes, such as bacteria~\cite{Berg_1972, Wilson_2011, Martinez_2012, Curatolo_2020}.